Am I Eligible?

-The Longmont Housing Authority has a total of eight properties in the portfolio with the new addition, Fall River Apartments, which opened Fall 2019.
+The Longmont Housing Authority has a total of eight properties its portfolio.
 Each property has its own set of guidelines and requirements that determine eligibility.

 The following guidelines determine an applicant’s eligibility for one of the Longmont Housing Authority’s affordable housing rental units.
 Interested applicants can contact the property directly with questions.
 Applications will only be accepted when the property's waiting list is open.
 Applicants will be contacted to complete an ‘eligibility packet’ to verify income, assets, and other household information after an apartment becomes available.

 Eligible Applicants must earn an annual gross household income equal to or less than the designated Income Limit for the properties listed below AND earn approximately 2 (two) times the monthly rent amount OR participate in a Subsidy Program (i.e. Section 8).
 Rent amounts vary by property.
 The 2021 Annual Household Income Limits are listed below.

 SPECIAL POPULATION RESTRICTIONS

-Our Senior Housing Communities: Aspen Meadows Apartments, The Lodge and Hearthstone at Hover Crossing, and Village Place Apartments are restricted for households in which at least 1 member is 62 years of age or older.
-Spring Creek Apartments and Fall River are open to households with at least one household member that is 55 years of age or older.
+Our Senior Housing Communities: Aspen Meadows Apartments, The Lodge and Hearthstone at Hover Crossing, Fall River and Village Place Apartments are restricted for households in which at least 1 member that is 62 years of age or older.
+Spring Creek Apartments are open to households with at least one household member that is 55 years of age or older.

 There are no special population restrictions for Briarwood, Aspen Meadows Neighborhood or The Suites Supportive Housing Community.